Naitreey/notes-and-knowledge/cs/database-searchengine/mysql.rst

 - The length in data type definition specifies length in character units.

+- In non-strict sql mode, for string exceeding the column's max length, it is truncated to fit and warning is produced.
+In strict sql mode, the operation errors out.

 - data type attributes.

   * CHARACTER SET, CHARSET.